 - For initial outreach (e.g., an introduction or confirmation of receiving a resume)

 - To tell them about a job opening

 - To schedule a job interview

 - To follow up after an interview

-The scenario in which respondents most prefer to receive a text message—to confirm a job interview—still only accounts for 21 percent.
+The scenario in which respondents most prefer to receive a text message—to confirm a job interview time—still only accounts for 16 percent.
 Even when we break down the data by age or industry, there is no situation where texting is most preferred.
-So while job seekers don’t generally view recruiters who use texting as unprofessional, they also don’t prefer to be contacted this way.

 For those who have never been texted by a recruiter before, the idea may seem strange—especially given the professional nature of the conversations that take place around the application and hiring process.